jisang1213/Gimbal_Interface/README.md

 ![](images/gimbal_raisim.png)
 # Overview

-This is a standalone ros2 node that is designed to run independently from raisin.
+This is a standalone ros2 node that is designed to run alongside Raisin.
 It receives the robot state through the custom "robotstate" message and it sends the H matrix back to raisin through the "DoubleArray12" message.

 ## commander node